redis/redis/.github/ISSUE_TEMPLATE/feature_request.md

 **Alternatives you've considered**

-Any alternative solutions or features you've considered, including searching this repository for existing open and closed feature requests.
+Any alternative solutions or features you've considered, including references to existing open and closed feature requests in this repository.

 **Additional information**